The 4 Levels of Structured Reporting in Radiology: A Framework for Enterprise Automation

 Level 1 – Standardized Layout Structured Reporting

 A primary motivation for a standardized approach is to maximize reimbursement.
-For instance, a complete abdominal ultrasound exam mandates eight elements: liver, gallbladder, bile ducts, kidneys, pancreas, spleen, inferior vena cava, and aorta.
+For instance, a complete abdominal ultrasound examination requires imaging of eight structures: the liver, gallbladder, bile ducts, kidneys, pancreas, spleen, inferior vena cava, and aorta.
 The incomplete report is re-coded as a limited abdominal examination if any of the eight elements are missing.
-Reclassifying exams as limited is not uncommon, as estimates range from 9.3 to 20.2%, with a revenue loss of 2.5-5.5%7 [Link].
-In one study, incomplete abdominal ultrasound reports dropped from 3.1% to 0.6% after implementing some form of structured reporting7.

 Many standardized layouts also prepopulate with ‘normal’ findings to reduce report generation effort.